FAQ about Compute Cloud

 Should I use swap?

-Avoid using swap in cloud systems whenever possible because the disk subsystem can become a bottleneck for the entire guest system.
+Swap is strongly discouraged in cloud environments, as the disk subsystem can become a bottleneck for the entire guest system.
 Network disk limits are too low to use the disk as a RAM extension.

-The best solution for increasing available memory is to expand the vRAM on the VM.
+The most effective way to increase available memory is to expand vRAM on your VM.

-What should I do if a snapshot is larger than the data on the disk?
+What should I do if a snapshot is larger than the actual data on the disk?

 -